-Therefore, a 4-ECTS credit-hour course at SSM, which is equivalent to 2 US credit hours, would require 90 hours of work per module (30 hours of academic engagement and 60 hours of preparation).
+Therefore, a 4-ECTS credit-hour module at SSM, which is equivalent to 2 US credit hours, would require 90 hours of work per module (30 hours of academic engagement and 60 hours of preparation).

-Instructors are required to document the student work in the curriculum materials and syllabi, including a reasonable approximation of the time required for the student to complete the assignments.
-Evaluation of a student's work must be identified as a grading criterion and weighted appropriately in the determination of a final grade for a course.
+Instructors must to document the student work in the curriculum materials and syllabi, including a reasonable approximation of the time required for the student to complete the assignments.
+Evaluation of a student's work must be identified as a grading criterion and weighted appropriately in the determination of a final grade for a module.

-Academic Progress Policy:
+Satisfactory Academic Progress Policy

-Students Progress is submitted monthly through the monthly submission of module grades from professors to the In-Residence Program Director.
-Professors submit both comments of the students overall quality of their work and progress.
-Bachelor Students are required to maintain at least a 2.0 to be considered to be in good academic standing, Master students are required to maintain a 3.0 to be considered to be in good academic standard.
-DBA students must be passing all modules as well keeping regular consultations with their research director.
-Official grades are posted through the Registrar.
+Students' progress is submitted monthly through the monthly submission of module grades from faculty to the In-Residence Program Director.
+Faculty submit comments of the students' overall quality of their work and progress.
+Bachelor's degree students must maintain at least a 2.0 CGPA to be considered to be in good academic standing and master's degree students must maintain a 3.0 CGPA to be in good academic standing.
+Doctoral degree students must maintain a 3.0 CGPA ("P") for all modules and remain in regular consultations with their research director.
+At the culmination of each module, faculty submit their final grades and evaluations to the In-Residence Director.
+Official grades are posted by the Registrar.

-Recipients of merit-based discount must maintain satisfactory academic progress towards the completion of a degree program.
-The progress standards within are determined in accordance with a student's current primary curriculum in a degree program.
-Satisfactory academic progress for financial aid recipients in degree programs is determined using a student's cumulative academic history at the school, by means of Cumulative Grade Point Average (qualitative) and Cumulative Pace (quantitative) components.
-The academic progress is measured on monthly matching the module cycle.
+Recipients of merit-based scholarships and partial scholarships must maintain satisfactory academic progress towards the completion of their degree program.
+Satisfactory academic progress for scholarship recipients in degree programs is determined using students' academic history (grades earned) at the school, by means of Cumulative Grade Point Average (qualitative), program length (quantitative), and pace (quantitative) components.
+SSM evaluates academic progress at the end of each module (5 weeks).

-A student must successfully complete the designated pace percentage (earned credits/attempted credits) according to their program of study.
-For discount purposes, all attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.
-Incomplete courses, course withdrawals, course repetitions and non-credit remedial courses (with appropriate credit equivalency evaluation) are also included in this assessment.
+Students must successfully complete the designated pace percentage (earned credits/attempted credits) according to their degree program.
+For discount purposes, all attempted credits resulting in either an academic grade or administrative transcript notation will be included in the SAP calculation.
+Incomplete modules, module withdrawals, module repetitions and non-credit remedial modules (with appropriate credit equivalency evaluation) are also included in this calculation.

 Transfer credits are counted as both attempted and earned credits in the calculation for determining satisfactory academic progress.
-For students who change specializations or change between degree programs, a cumulative academic history is still considered and assessments will be performed based on the primary program of study.
+For students who change specializations or change between degree programs, a cumulative academic history is still considered, and assessments will be performed based on the primary program of study.

-A student's cumulative academic history will be evaluated at the end of each payment period and prior to the subsequent term's financial aid disbursement.
-This policy will be used to evaluate all students uniformly, regardless of their enrolment level.
-In order to graduate, a minimum cumulative grade point average of 2.0 is required in all courses that are applicable to the program of study for a BBA, 3.0 for an MBA, and P for DBA.
+This policy will be used to evaluate all students uniformly, regardless of their degree level.
+To graduate, a minimum cumulative grade point average is required in all modules that are applicable to the degree program 2.0 for a BBA, 3.0 for an MBA, and 3.0 (P) for DBA.